Navigation auf uzh.ch

 Chronic subjective tinnitus originates and becomes chronic in the brain.

-This is the view that research has come to in the last decade based on a large number of neuroscientific and -psychological studies.
+This is the view that research has come to in the last decade based on a large number of neuroscientific and psychological studies.
 A number of neuronal networks in the brain play a role in the generation and chronification of the ringing in the ears.
 These networks have maladapted after a lesion of hair cells in the inner ear and an associated transient sensory deafferentation.

 As a result of these maladaptive processes, reorganisation processes manifest themselves, which, supported by emotional impressions, aversive evaluation and attentional processes, intensify the subjective tinnitus.